jup-ag/space-station/blog/2023-11-02-green-paper/index.md

 Most fundamentally, launchpads today seem more focused on pumping the value of their own platform token rather than genuinely supporting new projects and the crypto ecosystem, with unfair advantages given to insiders and the encouragement of FOMO and speculative behaviour that leads to tokens dumping quickly post-launch.

 The crypto industry is at a point where the need for real-world use cases, trustworthiness, and long-term sustainable projects has become more apparent than ever.
 There is a strong desire among community members and investors to contribute to projects that show promise and innovation.
-After all, the beauty of crypto is the ability to be involved in the entire value creation as early as possible.
+After all, the beauty of crypto is the ability of anyone to be involved in the entire value creation as early as possible.
 At the same time, new and legitimate teams are in need of support in terms of users, community engagement, and financing to build momentum and bring their visions to life.

 Also, crypto needs a lot more use cases and trust worthiness.
 Two of the most prominent criticisms of crypto have been that there are no real use cases for real world adoption and that the prevalence of scams and rugs erode trust among retail investors.